 Increasing the availability of research data for reuse is in part being driven by research data policies and the number of funders and journals and institutions with some form of research data policy is growing.
 The research data policy landscape of funders, institutions and publishers is however too complex (Ref: http://insights.uksg.org/articles/10.1629/uksg.284/) and the implementation and implications of policies for researchers can be unclear.
 While around half of researchers share data, their primary motivations are often to carry out and publish good research, and to receive renewed funding, rather than making data available.
 Data policies that support publication of research need to be practical and seen in this context to be effective beyond specialist data communities and publications.

-The prevalence of research data policies from institutions and research funders (such as the UK research councils and European Commission) is increasing, so publishers and editors are paying more attention to standardisation and the wider adoption of data sharing policies.
-The International Committee of Medicial Journal Editors has proposed a draft data sharing policy; Springer Nature is implementing a standardised research data policy framework with four standard data policy types, each with a defined set of requirements, and is encouraging adoption across all its journals (Ref: http://www.springernature.com/gb/group/media/press-releases/over-600-springer-nature-journals-commit-to-new-data-sharing-policies/11111248 ).
-More than 600 journals have adopted one of these policies as of December 2016.
+The prevalence of research data policies from institutions and research funders (such as the UK research councils and European Commission) is increasing (Ref: https://riojournal.com/articles.php?id=14673), so publishers and editors are paying more attention to standardisation and the wider adoption of data sharing policies.
+The International Committee of Medicial Journal Editors introduced a data sharing policy; Springer Nature is implementing a standardised research data policy framework with four standard data policy types, each with a defined set of requirements, and is encouraging adoption across all its journals (Ref: https://doi.org/10.1101/122929).
+More than 1000 journals have adopted one of these policies as of June 2017.
 This policy framework is available for reuse by others under a Creative Commons license but requires wider debate in the research and publishing communities.
 We envisage there to be common elements of research data policy shared between all stakeholders, such as support for data repositories and data citation.

 Much of this work draws on earlier Jisc activity in examining the potential for a tabulation of publisher research data policies.
-Naughton and Kernohan (2015) [http://insights.uksg.org/articles/10.1629/uksg.284/ ] reported that the journal data policy landscape was not at the required maturity to be comparable or indexable in this way.
+Naughton and Kernohan (2016) (Ref: http://insights.uksg.org/articles/10.1629/uksg.284/) reported that the journal data policy landscape was not at the required maturity to be comparable or indexable in this way.
 Jisc is therefore committed to working with publishers in supporting the standardisation of journal data policies, with an end goal of supporting machine readable policies that would be easier for researchers and research support staff to utilize in selecting a suitable journal for publication, ensuring compliance with journal and funder data requirements.

-Help define a common framework for research data policy allowing for different levels of commitment and requirements and disciplinary differences that could be agreed by multiple stakeholders
+Help define common frameworks for research data policy allowing for different levels of commitment and requirements and disciplinary differences that could be agreed by multiple stakeholders

-Produce guidance for researchers on complying with research data policy and the tools to support compliance
+Produce guidance for researchers on complying with and implementing research data policy and the tools to support compliance

 Facilitate greater understanding of the landscape of research data policies across disciplines, institutions and learned societies